rhit-gaulldj/deep-learning-calendar-assistant/README.md

 You can also run the `server.js` file with `npm start` (if you open package.json and look the npm scripts, that is where this is defined, it just runs `node server.js`) (after bundling the frontend).
 This runs the Express server.
 It will give you a link (localhost:3000) to navigate to the locally-hosted website.

 NOTE: You may need to run `npm install` again when pulling the code if additional packages have been added.

+Once you've navigated to the website, paste the ICalendar-formatted text into the first textbox, and the natural-language prompt into the second, and submit.
+It can take quite some time for a result to be returned (think of how long it takes ChatGPT to write a paragraph).
+We don't stream the results, so it doesn't return until it has completely generated a response.